relwell/LikeBuster/README.markdown

 To tell that it's working, open Chrome back up and press Ctrl+Shift+i (Apple+Shift+i for Macs).
 This opens your JavaScript console.

 Now, navigate to Facebook and start scrolling.
-If you run into a like spam ad, something went wrong.
+If you run into a like spam ad or a sponsored story, something went wrong.
 LikeBuster logs to your JavaScript console every time it removes a spammy story.

+## Firefox Installation Instructions ##
+You can skip this process by going to the [add-on page](https://addons.mozilla.org/en-US/firefox/addon/likebuster-for-firefox/).
+It's highly likely Firefox's version will be out of date faster, since it's slightly less accommodating towards experimental extensions.
+* Download the [zip file](https://github.com/relwell/LikeBuster/zipball/master) and extract it
+* Drag the likebuster-for-firefox.xpi onto an open Firefox browser window.
+This should automatically cause the add-on to install.

+To tell that it's working, go to Tools > Web Developer > Web Console or type Ctrl+Alt+K. This opens your JavaScript console.

+Now, navigate to Facebook and start scrolling.
+If you run into a like spam ad or a sponsored story, something went wrong.
+LikeBuster logs to your JavaScript console every time it removes a spammy story.

 ## Release Notes ##
+### Release 08282012 ###
+* Included license, added in Firefox add-on.

 ### Release 082712012 ###
 * Added support for passive stories tagged as sponsored campaigns with variable predicates